poiyomi/PoiyomiDocs/docs/thryeditor/cross-shader-editor.md

 ### From Your Files

 In your Unity Project Files, you can use `Ctrl + Left-Click` to multi-select Materials.
-After doing so, you can `Right-Click` and do `Thry -> Materials -> Open in Cross-Shader Editor`.
+After doing so, you can `Right-Click` and do `Thry -> Materials -> Open in Cross Shader Editor`.
 This will summon the Panel with all selected Materials already pre-added to the Editor.

 ## Usage